apache/spark/IMAGES.rst

   ghcr.io/apache/airflow-<BRANCH>-pythonX.Y-build-v2:latest - for production build stage
   ghcr.io/apache/airflow-python-v2:X.Y-slim-buster          - for base Python images

-Note that we never push or pull "release" images to GitHub registry.
-Those are only pushed to DockerHub.
 You can see all the current GitHub images at `<https://github.com/apache/airflow/packages>`_

-In order to interact with the GitHub Container Registry you need to add ``--use-github-registry`` flag to the pull/push commands in Breeze.
-This way the images will be pulled/pushed from/to GitHub rather than from/to DockerHub.
-Images are build locally as ``apache/airflow`` images but then they are tagged with the right GitHub tags for you automatically.

-You can read more about the CI configuration and how CI builds are using DockerHub/GitHub images in `<CI.rst>`_.
+You can read more about the CI configuration and how CI builds are using GitHub images in `<CI.rst>`_.

-Note that you need to be committer and have the right to push to DockerHub and GitHub and you need to be logged in to the registry.
+Note that you need to be committer and have the right to push to GitHub and you need to be logged in to the registry.
 Only committers can push images directly.
 You need to login with your Personal Access Token with "packages" write scope to be able to push to those repositories or pull from them in case of GitHub Packages.